 \subsubsection{Hypernetworks with Attention}

-From the empirical experiments, GEC-SR-HyperNet and GEC-SR-HyperGRU do not perform as good as expected when a significant mismatch, in terms of statistical property, occurs between training and testing datasets.
+The empirical experiments show that GEC-SR-HyperNet and GEC-SR-HyperGRU do not perform as well as expected when a significant mismatch in terms of statistical property occurs between the training and testing datasets.
 The results are not quite reasonable because the hypernetwork should learn to adopt clinical settings and generate the optimal damping factors.
-We observe a problem from experiments that the learned damping factors are only slightly changed over different scenarios.
-Therefore, we infer that a good hypernetwork should be able to pay attention to different input features under different scenarios so as to compute a proper representation of the inputs.
-Toward this end, we introduce an attention mechanism, namely, self-attention \cite{Attention}, to compute a representation of inputs.
+A problem was observed from the experiments, in which the learned damping factors are only slightly changed over different scenarios.
+Therefore, we infer that a good hypernetwork should be able to pay attention to different input features under various scenarios to compute a proper representation of the inputs.
+Toward this end, we introduce an attention mechanism called self-attention \cite{Attention} to compute a representation of inputs.